In the guide

 - contravene the requirements of professional diligence (defined as the standard of special skill and care that a trader may reasonably be expected to exercise towards consumers, which is commensurate with either honest market practice in the trader's field of activity or the general principle of good faith in the trader's field of activity)

-- materially distort the economic behaviour of the average consumer (or are likely to) with regard to the product - that is, appreciably to impair the average consumer's ability to make an informed decision, thereby causing him to take a transactional decision that he would not have taken otherwise
+- materially distort the economic behaviour of the average consumer (or are likely to) with regard to the product - that is, appreciably to impair the average consumer's ability to make an informed decision, thereby causing them to take a transactional decision that they would not have taken otherwise

 The first condition is that the consumer does one of the following:

-- enters into a contract to buy goods or services from a trader (a business-to-consumer contract)
+- enters into a contract to buy a product (goods, services, digital content, etc) from a trader (a business-to-consumer contract)

 - enters into a contract to sell goods to a trader (a consumer-to-business contract)